Boysle/boysle.github.io/_publications/tinkerxr.md

 ### Abstract

 Despite the growing accessibility of augmented reality (AR) for visualization, existing computer-aided design (CAD) systems remain confined to traditional screens or require complex setups or predefined parameters, limiting immersion and accessibility for novices.

-We present TinkerXR, an open-sourced interface enabling in-situ design and fabrication through Constructive Solid Geometry (CSG) modeling.
+We present TinkerXR, an open source interface enabling in-situ design and fabrication through Constructive Solid Geometry (CSG) modeling.
 TinkerXR operates solely with a headset and 3D printer, allowing users to design directly in and for their physical environments.

-By leveraging spatial awareness, depth occlusion, recognition of physical constraints, reference objects, and intuitive hand movement controls, TinkerXR enhances realism, precision, and ease of use.
+By leveraging spatial awareness, depth occlusion, recognition of physical constraints, reference objects, and hand movement controls, TinkerXR enhances realism, precision, and ease of use.
 Its AR-based workflow integrates design and 3D printing with a drag-and-drop interface for a 3D printer’s virtual twin.

-A user study comparing TinkerXR with TinkerCAD demonstrates higher accessibility, engagement, and ease of use for novices.

-By bridging the gap between digital creation and physical output, TinkerXR transforms everyday spaces into accessible and expressive creative studios.
+A user study comparing TinkerXR with Tinkercad demonstrates higher accessibility, engagement, and ease of use for novices.
+By bridging the gap between digital creation and physical output, TinkerXR aims to transform everyday spaces into accessible and expressive creative studios.